 Didn’t get it?
 Let’s watch a video tutorial about how to calculate the slope of a steep hill in a similar way.

 Here, you have found out the percent of the slope of your hills.
-If the slope is greater than 15% then usually it’s tagged as “steep hills”.
+Is it greater than 15%?
+If yes then it should be considered as“steep hills”.

 Step 2: Which mower are you going to use?
 Choosing the right mower for hills